sarangii/sarangii.github.io/resume.md

 ### Filling in the gaps and expanding other activities
 There is not mention of [Yandex](https://metrica.yandex.com/about) [here](https://plausible.io/blog/best-wordpress-analytics-plugins).
 I will cover up missing parts like this one.
 I would reach out to the niche communities to get Plausible featured.
 For the short term, I would reach to podcast hosts to feature Plausible.
 In the medium term, I can start in house podcast to reflect on the larger values that plausible stands for.
 ### Technical Documentation
 I have been using FOSS since 2016.
-This has given me the liberty to tinker and made me more aware of technical things.
+This has given me the liberty to tinker, and made me more aware of technical things.
 I can convey complex technical things in a lucid manner in writing.
+I can write the technical documentation.
 ### Being Resourceful and Frugal
 Most of my previous workplaces were resource starved.
 This trained me to be frugal and creative.
-I learnt to figure problems in my own and find out more creative ways to reach the goals.
-I would bring the same attributes to Plausible.
+I learnt to figure problems in my own and find creative ways to reach the goals.
+I would bring these attributes to Plausible.
 ### Fire-fighting
 Things broke down in unexpected ways and times in my previous roles.
 When things break down, I would do whatever it takes to restore them.
 ### Manager of one and generalist at heart
 My previous work experience has largely been in unstructured environments.
-I was self directed at work and worked without minimal supervision.
+This trained me to be self directed and work with minimal supervision.
 I have been able to retain my childlike curiosity for most things.
 This has let me to understand different disciplines and develop complementary skills.
 ## Endnotes
 Thank you for reading this far.
 I hope that I have been successful in conveying about myself, where I come from and what I bring to plausible.